-33 Years Ago: Billy Joel Channels the Beatles on ‘The Nylon Curtain’
+That Time Billy Joel Got Serious on ‘The Nylon Curtain’

-It tends to get lost in the shuffle in a discussion of his most popular work, but The Nylon Curtain, which was released on Sept.
-23, 1982, is Billy Joel‘s underrated masterpiece.
+It tends to get lost in discussions of Billy Joel‘s most popular works, but The Nylon Curtain, which was released on Sept.
+23, 1982, is his underrated masterpiece.

 By 1982, Billy Joel had established a solid reputation as a hit-maker.
 His previous four albums, The Stranger, 52nd Street, Glass Houses and Songs in the Attic, had all reached the Top 10.
 But he was looking to make a more mature artistic statement with his music, one that looked at the Baby Boomers as they settled into adulthood in the Reagan years.